ahmedfgad/GeneticAlgorithmPython/README.md

 **Important Note**

 It is important to note that this project does not implement everything in GA and there are a wide number of variations to be applied.
-For example, this project uses decimal representation for the chromosome and the binary representations might be preferred for other problems.
+For example, this project just uses decimal representation for the chromosome and the binary representations might be preferred for other problems.

-## Get in Touch
+## Get it Touch
 * E-mail: ahmed.f.gad@gmail.com
 * [LinkedIn](https://www.linkedin.com/in/ahmedfgad)
 * [Amazon Author Page](https://amazon.com/author/ahmedgad)